ChristofferG/homeassistant-dmipollen/README.md

 ### Installation via HACS (Home Assistant Community Store)
   1. Ensure that [HACS](https://hacs.xyz/) is installed.
   2. Search for and install the `dmipollen` integration.
-  3. Confiure the `eloverblik` sensor.
+  3. Confiure the `dmipollen` sensor.
   4. Restart Home Assistant.